 In addition to the magnificent train depot, visitors will find an original row of historic railroad cottages complete with beautiful rose gardens lining the street.
 This is appropriate, as Caliente is also referred to as the ‘City of Roses,’ based on their natural ability to grow wildly in this region of Nevada.

 With a population sitting just over 1,100, Caliente is a well-kept and inviting southern Nevada city, offering a wide range of services to visitors.
-There are many lodging options, including The Midway Motel, and a bevy of delicious dining options at places like the Branding Iron.
+There are many lodging options, including The Midway Motel, and a bevy of delicious dining options at places like the Side Track Restaurant.
 Furthermore, Caliente has its own RV Park and Golf Course and is situation extremely close to several Nevada State parks, which includes Beaver Dam, Cathedral Gorge, Spring Valley, Echo Canyon and Kershaw-Ryan.